Ajay7548/CryptoPrice-Tracker/README.md

 🔍 **Search & Filter** – Easily find your favorite cryptocurrencies
 📈 **Interactive Charts** – View historical price trends and analytics
 📊 **Sorting & Ranking** – Sort coins by market cap, price, and more
-⚡ **Fast & Responsive UI** – Built with Vite and optimized for speed
+🔖 Bookmark Favorites – Save and track your favorite cryptocurrencies on a dedicated page ⚡ **Fast & Responsive UI** – Built with Vite and optimized for speed